I have an intense passion for movies, and I believe that film critics help people think better about the media they consume.

-The time of the Oscars is upon us again, and while I really enjoyed nominee The Shape of Water, looking at the list, I know what will take home awards immediately by reading synopses and looking at trailers.
+The time of the Oscars is upon us again, and while I really enjoyed nominee The Shape of Water, looking at the list, I know what will take home Oscar awards immediately by reading synopses and looking at trailers.
 The World War Two films.
-This year, there are two nominated for Best Picture.
+Back in 2018, there were two nominated for Best Picture.
 So, I dedicate the following rant to everyone who, like me, is not only sick of there being so many films set in World War Two, but so many of them overshadowing other films that are just as good or better during award season and being praised as philosophical and deep by critics, because they are set in World War Two.

 Now, there are a handful of good WWII movies.
 Films like Grave of the Fireflies and Diary of Anne Frank work by showing the horrors of wartime survival through the eyes of vulnerable children.
-But here's problems with the "WWII movie" genre in general.
+Here are the problems I've found with the "WWII movie" genre in general.

 When they made Wonder Woman about World War One instead of Two (which is when the Amazon's original story is set in the comics), I was a little shocked, but it was a bit refreshing as well.
 I thought maybe, finally, some filmmakers were getting just as tired of WWII movies as audiences are.
 I'm not going to bother Googling it, but I bet that if you looked, it would be rare to find an award season between the current year and Schindler's List that didn't prominently feature movies about Hitler, Nazis, Churchill, and how American bombs saved the day.
 If you're not sick of WWII movies yet, you're probably just not paying attention to movies.
 How many do we need?
 Do you people honestly think that you can recreate the magic of a movie like Schindler's List just by having a movie set in the same time period?
 Just stop it.